-"Is perfect becoming the enemy of better?
-One recent treatment touted by the FDA as a regulatory success had such a high clinical development hurdle placed on it that by the time it was finally approved, standard of care had evolved.
-When it was finally approved, five years later, its market potential had significantly eroded and the product failed commercially."
+A recent therapy touted by the FDA as a success had such a high clinical development burden placed on it that by the time it was finally approved, standard of care had evolved and its market was significantly reduced, leading to liquidation of the company.
+Companies, and sadly patients, must go outside the United States, as far away as Japan, to find regulatory agencies willing to work successfully towards approval.